Refugee Travel Document Processing Time: How to Solve Timing Issues

 The Major Timing Issue: Physical Presence Requirement

-As a refugee or asylee in the United States, you should ideally be physically present in the United States when your refugee travel document application is filed with USCIS.
+As a refugee or asylee in the United States, you should ideally be physically present in the United States when your refugee travel document application is filed with USCIS, for refugee travel.

 You are still eligible to apply for a refugee travel document if you are outside of the United States, assuming your departure from the U.S. was less than a year before the application was filed.
 However, if you are outside of the U.S. when the application is filed, the USCIS director with jurisdiction over your case has discretion over whether to approve or deny your case.